karatelabs/karate/karate-gatling/README.md

  ```

 ### `capturePerfEvent()`
-The [`PerfContext.capturePerfEvent()`]() method takes these arguments:
+The `PerfContext.capturePerfEvent()` method takes these arguments:
 * `eventName` - string, which will show up in the Gatling report
 * `startTime` - long
 * `endTime` - long

 ###
-To get a reference to the current `PerfContext`, just pass the built-in JavaScript object `karate` from within a Karate test to the "Java side".
+To get a reference to the current `PerfContext`, just pass the built-in `karate` JavaScript object from the "Karate side" to the "Java side".
 For [example](src/test/scala/mock/custom-rpc.feature):

 ```cucumber
 Background: